Normatica/designpatterns/README.md

   System.err.println("No matching fruit.");
 }
 ```
 Pretty messy, isn't it?
-Why would you have to check a conditions every time you'd like to instatiate an object?
+Why would you have to check a conditions every time you'd like to instantiate an object?
 The answer is: You don't have to, because we know about Software Engineering so we could apply a Factory pattern!
 Lets see, instead of creating the objects in our code always checking for a contition manually, we could just create a class that does that for us!
 Note that mostly every time you see a Factory Pattern implemented, it will have is own class with 'Factory' in it's name.
 Let's get down to work, we are going to create a FruitFactory class, with a method getFruit() on it.
 Lets also make that method static, because there's not need of instantiating the Factory class (why would we?) and of course, that method needs a parameter: a criteria.
 Depeding on the value of that criteria, we will create a different object.
 Here is an example:
 ```
 public class FruitFactory {
   public static Fruit getFruit(String criteria) {